Clifford Irving: Later life and death

-In 2012 Irving formatted and placed 12 of his books, including one unpublished novel, for sale on Kindle and Nook.
-In 2014 he added six books to the total, including his prison journal.
+In 2012, Irving formatted and placed 12 of his books, including one unpublished novel, for sale on Kindle and Nook.
+In 2014, he added six books to the total, including his prison journal.
 Sales were brisk.
 Irving was open about it, and offered the text of the hoax autobiography for sale in book form.

-Irving died of pancreatic cancer in Sarasota, Florida, at the age of 87.
+Irving died of pancreatic cancer on December 19, 2017, in Sarasota, Florida at the age of 87.

 Legacy

-In November 2014 the Briscoe Center for American History at the University of Texas announced that they had acquired all of Irving's literary and personal papers.
+In November 2014, the Briscoe Center for American History at the University of Texas announced that they had acquired all of Irving's literary and personal papers.
 The archive includes material from more than 50 years, from 1954 to 2012.
 Among the trove is Irving's correspondence with lawyers, publishers, colleagues and friends such as Graham Greene, Robert Graves and Irwin Shaw, his personal diaries and prison journals, many manuscript drafts, legal documents from lawsuits and from his 1972 bankruptcy, portions of his Howard Hughes manuscript and extensive handwritten notes and musings.
 It fills 20 boxes in the research center archive.

 Don Carleton, executive director at the Briscoe Center, remarked of Clifford Irving that he was "an important writer who has lived a colorful and controversial life, which has been a major source of inspiration for much of his literary work".
-He also said that he was "delighted that his papers are now available to enrich scholarship here at the university."
+He also said that he was "delighted that his papers are now available to enrich scholarship here at the university".